tomstorey/Z80_clock/README.md

 Other assemblers may work, perhaps with minor modification to the code.

-The display is made up of three rows of eight 16-segment displays, and is driven by a shift register of 136 bits (128 for display segments plus 8 for the dot points of the displays.)
+The display is made up of three rows of eight 16-segment displays, and is driven by a shift register of 136 bits (128 for display segments plus 8 for the dot points of the displays) so that an entire row is driven all at once.

 Within the clock is a [Texas Instruments BQ4845 Real Time Clock](http://www.ti.com/product/BQ4845).
 A backup battery maintains the time while the power is off.
-The RTC time and date is configured to represent UTC, and each timezone is then calculated as an offset from UTC, either positive or negative.
+The RTC time and date is configured to represent UTC, and each time zone is then calculated as an offset from UTC, either positive or negative.

-DIP switches allow the display to be configured to any combination of times and dates.

 Three ROMs provide all of the non-volatile storage needs:

  1. App ROM contains the application code
- 2. TZ ROM contains timezone information
+ 2. TZ ROM contains time zone information
  3. Char ROM contains data for displaying characters

 The following table describes the address ranges covered by each of the memories: